-Our calculation of the cost increases for I the diesel fuel adjustment and the heating fuels adjustment ed by Board Staff and presented in their Staff Exhibits 8 & 9.
+Our calculation of the cost increases for the diesel fuel adjustment and the heating fuels adjustment agree with those calculated by Board Staff and presented in their Staff Exhibits 8 & 9.

 Rebuttal Exhibit D10-A and D10-B are prepared to reflect the wholesale minimum price for a gallon of reduced fat milk and a half pint of flavored non-fat milk for February 2019.
 These exhibits also cross-reference the exhibits that support the individual line items.